The First Decade

 Catalogs referred to the new engraving as a "monogram style" and it was made up of the word "Reynolds" in vertical block letters with "F" and "A" at the top.
 There were varying levels of detail engraved over the years and the sterling silver bells featured fine etching and hand-burnished gold inlay.
 The new logo generally first appears on instruments with serial numbers around 9000, though earlier examples have been noted.

 After spending over ten years building his company, navigating the complexities of wartime manufacturing, and almost 45 years in the industry overall, Foster Reynolds turned operations over to his partners at Scherl & Roth in March 1946 and retired at age 62.
 There were no known health or financial issues, but Reynolds had a young wife and two daughters at home who certainly must have been demanding more of his time.
+It's likely that the new logo engraved on the instruments bearing Reynolds' name signaled changes to come in many ways.

 The Scherl & Roth Years